 One of the features of the engine is the presence of VIS.
 This is the Variable Intake System, in other words, the intake geometry change system.
 A method was used to change the length of the intake manifold.

-The X series also includes internal combustion engines: X25D1.
+The X series also includes engines: X25D1.

 The engine was installed on: